CHENDL-SHEN/ESC/README.md

 ## Abstract
-Weakly supervised semantic segmentation (WSSS) using only image-level labels can significantly reduce annotation costs and attract considerable research attention.
-Most advanced WSSS methods exploit the class activation maps (CAMs) to generate pseudo labels for training the segmentation network.
+Weakly supervised semantic segmentation (WSSS) using only image-level labels can significantly reduce the annotation cost and thus has attracted considerable research attention in recent years.
+Most advanced WSSS methods use the class activation maps (CAMs) to generate pseudo labels for training a segmentation network.
 However, the low-resolution CAMs often lead to low-quality pseudo labels.
-To overcome this challenge, we propose a novel WSSS framework, in which the superpixel level class activation map (SP-CAM) is introduced to obtain the explicit pseudo labels.
-Firstly, the FCN network with the improved loss is used to generate the pixel-superpixel association map (PSAM) and the adjacent superpixel affinity matrix (ASAM).
-Secondly, a deconvolution reconstruction module (DRM) is devised to approximate SP-CAMs.
-Finally, SP-CAMs are revised by our postprocessing schemes combining with the ASAM diffusion and
-PSAM upsampling, leading to more explicit pseudo labels.
+To overcome this limitation, this paper proposes a novel WSSS framework, where a superpixel-level class activation map (SP-CAM) is introduced to obtain explicit pseudo labels.
+First, the fully convolutional  network with an improved loss is used to generate the pixel-superpixel association map (PSAM) and the adjacent superpixel affinity matrix (ASAM).
+Then, a deconvolution reconstruction module  is developed to approximate SP-CAMs.
+Finally, the SP-CAMs are revised by the proposed post-processing schemes combined with the superpixel-based random walk and PSAM upsampling, thus obtaining more explicit pseudo labels.
-Experimental results on PASCAL VOC 2012 dataset demonstrate the effectiveness of the proposed method, which yields the new record of the mIoU metric in the weaklysupervised semantic segmentation.
+Extensive experiments demonstrate the high effectiveness of the proposed method, which achieves the new state-of-the-art performance on both PASCAL VOC 2012 and MS COCO 2014 datasets.
 ## Overview
 ![Overall architecture](./figures/process.png)